 Benefits of Signing With an Indie Label

-Indie labels have more freedom to pick and choose what artists they work with.
+Indie labels have more freedom to pick and choose which artists they sign.
 If they decide to sign with you, it's because they like your music and your taste.
-They are less likely than major companies to insist on changes to your sound or image.
+They are less likely to insist on changes to your sound or image than major companies.
+That means you will have more creative control with an indie label than with one of the Big Three.

+The other, obvious benefit is the close relationship you'll have with those who sign you on.
 You will get to know the indie label staff very well.
 With fewer artists to work with and a more intimate staff, you are more likely to connect with someone and get a quick response.
-You will have more creative control with an indie label than with one of the Big Three.

 Most indie labels also sign smaller, shorter contracts, so if it doesn't work out, you're not stuck with the same company for very long.